jliphard/wearable_nRF52_Firmware/README.md

 _Goal 2_ - Minimal BLE functionality.
 Upon system start, advertize BLE for 100 secs.
 If connect, then allow iOS BLE app to send commands, such as Erase Memory, or Upload all data.
 If not connect, just datalog as in use case 1.
 One connection drops, begin to datalog.

-_Goal 3_ - Get good time/date/location from iPhone.
+_Goal 3_ - Get good time/date/location from iPhone once in while to facilitate data analysis.
+Key for the GPC is velocitiy, since that helps us to understand if the weater is cycling, driving, walking and so forth.
+Out of privacy concerns, we do not save or transmit GPS lat/lon location data.